minnocci/books/README.md

 - Book page: displays the book's content to the user.
 Users with free access can only see the first half of the content, with the second half covered with a sign up CTA.
 Users with premium access should be able to read the entire content.

 ## Additional features
-- Logged user storage: logged user is stored during the session using the browser session storage, in order not facilitate the use cases specified.
+- Logged user storage: logged user is stored during the session using the browser session storage, in order to facilitate the simulation of the use cases specified.
 - Log out: when an user is logged in, can log out by clicking the button on the navigation bar, this is related to the logged user storage.